jefdaj/gander/readme.md

 ======

 The "Git ANnex DedupER" deduplicates files, optionally using [git-annex][1] to track changes.

-It's especially suited for very large numbers of files that cause raw git operations to be slow.
+It's especially suited for cases where you have so many files that git-annex alone slows to a crawl trying to index them all (several million +), where they are too large to fit on your computer at once, or where you want to be really sure not to delete anything important in the process.

-There are two modes: simple for when you want to do a one-off operation like diff two folders, and annex-aware for when you have a huge mess you want to clean up carefully.
+Of course, it also handles small and medium-sized dedup jobs quickly.

-Please send suggestions, pull requests, and/or report whether it worked for you!
+Please send suggestions, pull requests, and/or report whether it worked for you.
 Open to new use cases or syntax.